benjamin-heasly/pyramid/docs/plexon-demo/README.md

 ### experiment: ###

-The `experiment:` section is just metadata about the experiment itself suitable for inclusion in an NWB file, and displayed in Pyramids BasicInfoPlotter, below.
+The `experiment` section is just metadata about the experiment itself suitable for inclusion in an NWB file, and displayed in Pyramids BasicInfoPlotter, below.

 ```
 experiment: